How we research new vaccines

 We invest in scientific and technical excellence to develop and launch new innovative vaccines that meet the needs of patients and payers.

-We have recently introduced breakthrough vaccines for shingles and meningitis B. We balance our focus on this robust pipeline with the active life-cycle management of our existing vaccines, helping to protect more people through expanded indications and geographies.
+We balance our focus on our robust pipeline with the active life-cycle management of our existing vaccines, helping to protect more people through expanded indications and geographies.

 We have developed vaccines against 21 of the 31 diseases currently preventable by vaccination to help protect people at all stages of their life.
 We’re advancing our adjuvant technologies designed to enhance the immune response to vaccines.
 This is especially important for those who tend to respond poorly to vaccination, for example, immune-compromised patients and the older population.